tbrowder/Mi6-Helper/README.md

 DESCRIPTION
 ===========

 Note this module has changed significantly since the author has had much more experience using **App::Mi6**.
 For example, discovering that accidentally using `mi6 test` in a non-mi6 module's base directory will corrupt an existing README.md file!
+(See 'App::Mi6' issue \#157.)

 **CAUTION**: Before using this tool on a real module repository, the user should ensure all contents have been comitted with Git to enable recovery from any unwanted changes.